Promoting Successful Aging

 The Muriel H. Marshall Fund for the Aging at Rochester Area Community Foundation is introducing new ways to connect with the great services it supports for older adults in Genesee County.

-A new website, askmarshall.net, shares how the Marshall family of programs supports healthy aging and also provides easy access to resources for aging well.
-Whether you’re older yourself, care for someone who is, or want to be a part of what makes aging in Genesee County different, ask marshall is the place to start.
+A new website, askmarshall.net, shares how the Marshall family of programs supports successful aging and also provides easy access to resources for aging well.
+Whether you’re older yourself, care for someone who is, or want to be a part of what makes Genesee County a better place to grow old, ask marshall is the place to start.

 Older adults also can get answers and connect to helpful resources through the new ask marshall helpline at 585.815.7979 or by sending an email to firstname.lastname@example.org.

-Over the past 20 years, guided by the vision of Roxanne Marshall, the Marshall-funded programs have helped thousands of older adults remain independent, engaged, and supported as they age in Genesee County.
+Over the past 20 years, guided by the vision of Roxanne Marshall, the Marshall-funded programs have improved the quality of life of thousands of Genesee County’s older residents by supporting non-medical services that help them remain engaged and independent as long as possible.
 Multiple options to ask marshall — online, by phone, or email — make it easier to connect with these programs whenever and wherever you are.

 The Muriel H. Marshall Fund for the Aging was established in 1998 with a $7 million bequest from Roxanne Marshall, who grew up in Batavia.
 The fund was named in honor of her mother, whose later life experiences helped shape Roxanne’s vision to promote quality of life in later years.
 Roxanne’s bequest and vision were entrusted to Rochester Area Community Foundation.